helpmefindlaw/docs/docs/sources/usa.md

 #### Statues

 All federal legislation is available at [congress.gov](https://www.congress.gov/).
-We have collected inforce permenant legislation (as per the 2022 federal code).
+We have collected enforce permenant legislation (as per the 2022 federal code).

 #### Regulations